-You’ve probably noticed when buying on ecommerce sites that when you enter the checkout flow it feels like you're in a different version of the site.
-It should be much more stripped back.
-The header loses a lot of its links, the site-wide navigation disappears, and the footer links go to be replaced with just basic copyright and legal notes.
+You’ve probably noticed when you enter other online checkout flows it feels like you're in a different version of the site.
+It is usually much more stripped back.
+The header loses a lot of its links, the site-wide navigation disappears, and the footer links go, to be replaced with just basic copyright and legal notes.

-The links should be reduced on these pages because you don't want users getting distracted when they're in the checkout flow.
+The links should be reduced because you don't want users getting distracted when they're in the checkout flow.
 This is a key point of the journey where they've expressed a strong interest in buying, so make it as easy as possible for them to do that.
-If they suddenly spot a new product on the navigation they may go off hunting, read about this new product, compare it to one on another site, and forget to convert with you.
+If they suddenly spot a new product on the navigation they may click it, read about this new product, compare it to one on another site, and forget to convert with you.

-People ask if there should be *any* links at all, and I've seen checkout flows with a few but I've tended to design them with none, other than ones to other checkout steps.
-This includes stripping the link to the homepage from the logo.
+People ask if there should be *any* links at all, and some checkout flows have a few but I tend to design them with none (other than ones to other checkout steps).
+This includes removing the link to the homepage from the logo.
 It just makes things clearer and more focussed.
 If the user wants to leave there's always a browser back button or they can close the window altogether.